bghira/SimpleTuner/documentation/quickstart/FLUX.md

 - Overtraining (in general), a low-capacity network with too many images
 - Undertraining (also), a high-capacity network with too few images
 - Using weird aspect ratios or training data sizes
+- Using gradient accumulation steps with pure bf16 training and `--gradient_precision=unmodified`

 ### Gradient accumulation steps